-Mutu received the Deutsche Bank Artist of the Year Award in 2010, and her work was featured at the 56th International Exhibition of Contemporary Art, Venice Biennale in 2015.
+Mutu received the Deutsche Bank Artist of the Year Award in 2010.
+Her Afrofuturist sculptures were featured at the 56th International Exhibition of Contemporary Art, Venice Biennale in 2015.
 She received an Artist-in-Residency from the Nasher Museum of Art at Duke University, North Carolina which traveled globally.

-Mutu has exhibited in solo shows at the Museum of Fine Arts, Houston; Brooklyn Museum of Art; MOCA North Miami; Sydney MOCA; Studio Museum of Harlem; Tel Aviv Museum of Art; Yale University School of Art; Museum of the African Diaspora, San Francisco; the Grand Palais, Paris; Smithsonian National Museum of African Art; Deutsche Guggenheim, Berlin; and museums in India, Tokyo, United Kingdom, Brazil, and Canada.
+Mutu is showing a pair of standing figures made of wood, concrete, and bone at the current 2019 Whitney Biennial.
+She has exhibited in solo shows at the Museum of Fine Arts, Houston; Brooklyn Museum of Art; MOCA North Miami; Sydney MOCA; Studio Museum in Harlem; Tel Aviv Museum of Art; Yale University School of Art; Museum of the African Diaspora, San Francisco; the Grand Palais, Paris; Smithsonian National Museum of African Art; Deutsche Guggenheim, Berlin; and museums in India, Tokyo, United Kingdom, Brazil, and Canada.

 In addition to the recent acquisition of two of her caryatids, her work is in the permanent collection of the Metropolitan Museum of Art when the museum acquired her 2006 monumental diptych “My Strength Lies.”
 Five of her large bronze works are scattered on Storm King’s Museum Hill, which is also hosting a newly opened show which runs until November 7, 2022.